-With all the viral interest around OpenClaw lately, I figured I’d share something on the simpler end of what Claude Code can do.
-No orchestration framework, no multi-agent system.
-Just Claude acting as a personal assistant for a real task I needed help with.
+With all the viral interest around OpenClaw lately, I figured I’d share something on the simpler end of what Claude Code can do: acting as a personal assistant for a real task I needed help with.

 It’s tax season.
 I was going through TurboTax and it asked me about DMV registration fees.
 I knew I had renewal notices somewhere in my Gmail, and I was about to go dig them up myself.
-But honestly, I probably would have just put the full amount from the bill and moved on.
+If I had, I would have deducted the full amount listed in the bill and moved on.
 Turns out that would have been wrong.
-Only part of the registration is actually deductible, and Claude was the one who told me that.
+Only part of a California DMV registration is actually deductible, and Claude was the one who told me that.

 The conversation